sxubi/sxubi.github.io/_posts/2022-11-25-Multivariable.md

 title: "Multivariable Calculus"
 ---

-The purpose of this post is to show some equations for my Multivariable Calculus final exam.
+The purpose of this post is to help me memorize some equations for my Multivariable Calculus final exam.
 XD

 #### Global Maximum and Minimum Values
 Suppose $$f$$ is a continous function on a closed and bounded region $$R$$ on the $$xy$$-plane.